Two People Looking at Real Estate Model and Calculator

 Despite these drawbacks, many institutional investors continue to increase their allocations to private markets.

-Next, I break down the three steps you can take to add them to your own portfolio.
+Next, I break down the steps you can take to add these assets to your own portfolio.

 How to invest in private markets